probsJustin/Inaturalist_research_scraper/README.md

 ### Index:
  - testing_scratch_book: scripts that I don't need/tested things in.
+ - iNatSCraper_v0.1_dirty: this was our first stab at it with limited requirements, will only be used for ref material.

 ### How to use this tool:
  - Pray for now I guess.